This post may contain affiliate links. Read my full disclosure policy.

 - 1 cup water plus 1-2 bouillon cubes (chicken or veggie)

-- 2 tablespoons honey or sugar (or sugar alternative)
+- 2 tablespoons sugar, honey or maple syrup (or sugar alternative)

 - 1 teaspoon salt, more to taste